fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

  cd /var/www/fusionpbx
  git pull

+| **Permissions**
-**Permissions** re-set the permissions on the fusionpbx directory tree.
+| Reset the permissions on the fusionpbx directory tree.
 When you do **git pull** it sets the permissions on any updated files to match the account that you are running **git pull** with.
-If that account is different to the web server account it will result in some files no longer being accessible.
-To fix this you should re-apply the permissions in fusionpbx and recursively in all directories inside it.
+If that account is different to the web server account it will result in some files no longer being accessible and a red bar error at the top of the upgrade screen on the GUI.
+To fix this you should reapply the permissions in fusionpbx and recursively in all directories inside it.

 | The example assumes the web server runs as user 'www-data' and fusionpbx is installed to /var/www/fusionpbx. (chown -Rv Ownername:GroupName /var/www/fusionpbx)